 You need to buy a visa to enter Cape Verde and this can be purchased at the airport on arrival.
 When you arrive try to get off the plane quickly.
 They only have one or two people checking passports and one person issuing visas.
 When you enter the airport terminal make sure you get into the correct queue for Visas!
 If you queue up to show your passport without a visa you will be sent back to the back of the visa application queue.
 By this time it could be very long.
 Purchasing a visa is actually simple all you do is hand your passport and €25 to the officer, tell them how long it is you wish to stay and he will issue you a slip of paper.
-The Visa lasts for 30 days.
+You can pay in Euros or in Cape Verde Escudos only.
+The Visa lasts for 30 days and you will need to ensure that your passport still has at least six months to run after your travel dates.

-You can buy a Visa from your country’s embassy or consulate before you travel if you hold a British or European passport; however it is more expensive.
-If you wish to purchase in advance, the following details will be of help.
+You can also buy a Visa from your country’s embassy or consulate before you travel if you hold a British or European passport; however it is more expensive.
+If you wish to purchase in advance, the following details may be of help.
 You will have to enter the country within 180 days of the date of issue of the visa.
+We cannot guarantee that the website links below are up to date or correct.
+If you wish for more information on visas, please contact us using the contact form.

 You should check with your airline or travel company as some provide the Visa as part of their package.
 If on arrival passport control cannot find your name on their list, you will then have to pay the €25, but keep your receipt in order to reclaim your money at the end of the holiday.